TMC peddles 'soft Hindutva' to stop BJP's forward march in Bengal | Politics

 Faced with the prospect of a spirited challenge from the BJP in the assembly polls due next year, the TMC government in West Bengal has loosened its purse strings to extend help to Hindu priests, as it seeks to debunk accusations of minority appeasement.
 The Mamata Banerjee government's move to grant Rs 1,000 monthly allowance and free housing to 8000 Brahmin priests is being seen by many as an attempt to shed its pro- Muslim image.

 The Calcutta high court had in 2013 dubbed the government's decision on the Muslim clergy's emoluments as "unconstitutional and against public interest".
-The Banerjee government, however, did not revoke its decision.
+The Banerjee government, however, did not revoke its decision and created a separate fund under the Wakf Board for the upkeep of the properties that it held.
+The fund also took care of the emoluments of the Imams and Muezzins.

+With the minorities, particularly Muslims, extending unflinching support to her, the Bengal leader now ostensibly wants to court a sizeable section of the Hindu voters.
+BJP chief J P Nadda, while addressing BJP workers in West Bengal recently, had called the Mamata government anti- Hindu.

 ALSO READ